stnert/WPForce/README.md

 * Brute Force via API, not login form bypassing some forms of protection
 * Can automatically upload an interactive shell
 * Can be used to spawn a full featured reverse shell
-* Dumps WorPress password hashes
+* Dumps WordPress password hashes
 * Can backdoor authentication fuction for plaintext password collection
 * Inject BeEF hook into all pages
 * Pivot to meterpreter if needed